owenkaplinsky/FutureStack-Hackathon/README.md

 - The date it was published.
 - The previously generated information from Step 3.

+Now, llama can create a narrative report, citing all information and providing specific information - instead of a dump of links, it synthesizes, cites, and contextualizes information in human-readable form.
+With Cerebras, we're able to speed up the generation time to get reports out timely - our process which takes ~ 60 seconds total in entirety could take 10 minutes without Cerebras.

-Now, llama can create a narrative report, citing all information and providing specific information.
-The user is then notified that their report is waiting for them!
+Finally, the user is then notified that their report is waiting for them!